squidfunk/terraform-aws-github-ci/README.md

 # Terraform AWS GitHub CI

-A Terraform module to setup a GitHub CI server with pull request and build status support using AWS CodeBuild.
+A Terraform module to setup a serverless GitHub CI build environment with pull request and build status support using AWS CodeBuild.

 ## Architecture